The Virginia-Highland Civic Association earmarked $20,000 on Monday that could be used to fight Atlanta Public Schools redistricting.

 White said he spoke with representatives from Inman Park and Morningside, who have committed to pooling money together.

-All four original options for Atlanta Public Schools redistricting include removing Morningside Elementary School from the Inman Middle and Grady High cluster.
+All four original options for Atlanta Public Schools redistricting include removing from the and Grady High cluster.
 In these proposals, Morningside kids would attend a new proposed Mid-town Middle School and N. Atlanta High School.

-Some options include splitting the Springdale Park Elementary School campus with Hope Hill Elementary in Old Fourth Ward.
+Some options include splitting the campus with Hope Hill Elementary in Old Fourth Ward.
 One campus would house kindergarten-through-second-grade and the other would house third-through-fifth-grades.

-Springdale Park parents are urging the district to add more classrooms at Springdale Park and keep the school kindergarten-through-fifth-grades.
+Springdale Park parents are and keep the school kindergarten-through-fifth-grades.

 At the end of January, the demographers hired by Atlanta Public Schools will release two or three new proposals that reflect public input and updated census data.
 A second round of public input meetings will be held once the proposals are released.